 Ignite provides players an offensive utility and damage spell that scales with level.
 A well-placed healing reduction debuff from Ignite can severely limit the effectiveness of enemy healing items, as well as healing abilities from champions like Soraka, Aatrox, Vladimir, Volibear and Warwick.
 It is considered a direct counter to Dr. Mundo, Soraka, Aatrox and Swain because they are reliant on their healing-based abilities.
 The healing reduction debuff also applies to life steal, omnivamp, etc.

-Depending on what level you take your Comet of Legend, your first power spike is when you hit level 3 or 4.
-While the Comet of Legend won’t help you in 1v1 fights during the early laning phase, it will allow you to help your Jungler if they need you for a potential early scuttle crab fight.
+Depending on what level you take your Singularity, your first power spike is when you hit level 3 or 4.
+While the Singularity won’t help you in 1v1 fights during the early laning phase, it will allow you to help your Jungler if they need you for a potential early scuttle crab fight.
 Once Aurelion Sol has completed his first item, he can look for more favourable trades with the enemy.
-Whilst around your Celestial Expansion, you should poke the enemy down and then commit to an all-in once they’re low.
-Aurelion Sol’s main power spike his at level 6 when he unlocks his Ultimate Voice of Light.
-It offers him a lot of additional damage and can be used in conjunction with his Starsurge to CC the enemy.
+Whilst around your Astral Flight, you should poke the enemy down and then commit to an all-in once they’re low.
+Aurelion Sol’s main power spike his at level 6 when he unlocks his Ultimate Falling Star.
+It offers him a lot of additional damage and can be used in conjunction with his Breath of Light to CC the enemy.
 It also helps him in roams too.

-Constantly toggle and move around the lane to make use of your Passive and your Celestial Expansion.
+Constantly toggle and move around the lane to make use of your Passive and your Astral Flight.
 Try to hit the minions and the enemy champion whenever possible.
 Push the early few waves and then recall for your first item.
 This will give you one up over the enemy in the very early laning phase.
-Keep a constant eye on the minimap, push the wave and look to impact your side lanes with your Comet of Legend.
+Keep a constant eye on the minimap, push the wave and look to impact your side lanes with your Singularity.

 MID GAME (strong):

-Keep the minion wave pushed into the enemies tower and look to roam with your Comet of Legend.
+Keep the minion wave pushed into the enemies tower and look to roam with your Singularity.
 Keeping them under tower will make them unable to roam or help their allies.
 When no team fights are occurring, put yourself in a side lane and push the minion wave.
-Use your Comet of Legend to move around the map fast and help your allies in case of a fight.
-Look to set up picks with your Starsurge by charging towards the enemy from your base or using your Comet of Legend to flank the enemy from the side.
+Use your Singularity to move around the map fast and help your allies in case of a fight.
+Look to set up picks with your Breath of Light by charging towards the enemy from your base or using your Singularity to flank the enemy from the side.

 LATE GAME (average):

-At level 16, Aurelion Sol will put the third and final point in his Ultimate Voice of Light.
+At level 16, Aurelion Sol will put the third and final point in his Ultimate Falling Star.
 He should be able to deal a lot of damage in team fights at this stage of the game.
 In the late game, Aurelion Sol will be able to dish out a lot of damage as he should be coming near to completing his build.
-Ensure that you’re playing around your Celestial Expansion effectively to stay alive.
-At level 13, Aurelion would’ve maxed out both his Celestial Expansion and Starsurge.
-He should be a real contender to start team fights with his Starsurge.
+Ensure that you’re playing around your Astral Flight effectively to stay alive.
+At level 13, Aurelion would’ve maxed out both his Astral Flight and Breath of Light.
+He should be a real contender to start team fights with his Breath of Light.

-Stick with your team and look for picks with your Starsurge.
+Stick with your team and look for picks with your Breath of Light.
 Avoid walking or moving around Summoners Rift alone.
-Use your Ultimate Voice of Light in the late game as a utility tool to keep your allies safe and to prevent the enemy from getting on to your teammates.
+Use your Ultimate Falling Star in the late game as a utility tool to keep your allies safe and to prevent the enemy from getting on to your teammates.
 Try your hardest to kite and move around in team fights.
-It’s important that you stay alive for as long as possible while your Passive and Celestial Expansion does the work.
+It’s important that you stay alive for as long as possible while your Passive and Astral Flight does the work.

 Aurelion Sol is quite vulnerable to ganks since he has to push the wave.
-But, he can use his Comet of Legend to escape one.
-Make sure you do not waste your gap closer if he has his Comet of Legend or Ultimate Voice of Light available so you can catch up to him if he tries to escape.
+But, he can use his Singularity to escape one.
+Make sure you do not waste your gap closer if he has his Singularity or Ultimate Falling Star available so you can catch up to him if he tries to escape.
 When Aurelion Sol pushes and roams, make sure you ping as soon as he goes missing.
 Try to push the wave back and start taking Tower plates if you’re unable to match his roam.
-Try and abuse Aurelion Sol’s Starsurge cooldown.
+Try and abuse Aurelion Sol’s Breath of Light cooldown.
 Once it’s down, he is very vulnerable.
 Look for favourable trades whenever he misses it.

-Aurelion can use his Starsurge + Voice of Light combo to turn team fights instantly.
+Aurelion can use his Breath of Light + Falling Star combo to turn team fights instantly.
 Be sure not to stand in a cluster when looking to team fight.
 This is especially true when chasing, sieging or fighting inside the jungle.
 Wards and good communication is key against Aurelion Sol.
 Make sure you have the river warded at all times, and ping if he goes missing.
 Don’t be afraid to write in chat that he is missing too.
 CC is your best friend against Aurelion Sol.
-If you can lock him down with CC, it will be difficult for him to adjust his positioning for his stars Celestial Expansion.
+If you can lock him down with CC, it will be difficult for him to adjust his positioning for his stars Astral Flight.
 Additionally, as he is a poke champion, locking him down with CC as quickly as you can make it harder for him to dish out damage in the team fight.

 Don’t all in Aurelion at level 1 when he has Corrupting Potion.
 He is going to heal up a lot and deal surprising damage when trading back with you.
-While not always practical, once Aurelion hits level 3 he will unlock his main roaming ability Comet of Legend.
+While not always practical, once Aurelion hits level 3 he will unlock his main roaming ability Singularity.
 Ping as soon as he goes missing as it is not unheard of Aurelion roaming to bot lane at level 3.
-When Aurelion hits level 6, he will try and make good use of his Ultimate Voice of Light.
+When Aurelion hits level 6, he will try and make good use of his Ultimate Falling Star.
 If he cannot kill you in lane, he’ll make sure to use it elsewhere.
-Once his Ultimate Voice of Light is up and he’s gone, communicate with your team.
+Once his Ultimate Falling Star is up and he’s gone, communicate with your team.